Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 availability zone
 AWS Shield
 AWS WAF
+back of the envelope
 back-off and retry mechanisms
-Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ Backends For Frontends -- composable https://bff-patterns.com/ Backends For Frontends -- tradeoffs https://zknill.io/posts/backend-for-the-frontend/ bloom Filters blue/green deployment cache -- counter cache https://thoughtbot.com/blog/what-is-counter-cache
+Backends For Frontends (BFF) https://samnewman.io/patterns/architectural/bff/ Backends For Frontends -- composable https://bff-patterns.com/ Backends For Frontends -- tradeoffs https://zknill.io/posts/backend-for-the-frontend/ backing service = any service the app consumes over the network as part of its normal operation https://12factor.net/backing-services
+BASE -- 1BA Basically available = the system does guarantee availability, in terms of the CAP theorem.
+BASE -- 2S Soft state = state of the system may change over time, even without input.
+This is because of the eventual consistency model.
+BASE -- 3E Eventual consistency = the system will become consistent over time, given that the system doesn't receive input during that time.
+BASE =properties of certain databases, usually NoSQL databases.
+A BASE system gives up on consistency in CAP. opposite of ACID bloom Filters blue/green deployment cache -- counter cache https://thoughtbot.com/blog/what-is-counter-cache